Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Low-temperature quantum transport

-In conclusion the magneto-transport at low temperature and its anisotropy with the magnetic field orientation confirms that the regions determining the mesoscopic fluctuations are the diffusive contact regions, leading to a field dependent transmission to 1D ballistic channels.
+In conclusion{,} magnetotransport at low temperature and its anisotropy with magnetic field orientation confirms that the regions determining the mesoscopic fluctuations are the diffusive contact regions, leading to a field-dependent transmission to 1D ballistic channels.